KrashKartMedia/hashtag-url-placeholder/readme.txt

 == Description ==

-Have you ever wanted to link directly to the lastest post in a post type, with out having to update your menu each time that you publish a post?
+Have you ever wanted to link directly to the lastest post in a post type, with out having to update your menu?
 Now you can use a #Hashtag inside of a custom menu item's url.
 The custom menu item links to the latest post in a post type that you choose.

+Let's say you have a custom post type called "News Updates".
+Each time you publish a new blog post, your Hashtag link will directly to the latest post in News Updates.

 == Installation ==